Postpartum Depression or Anxiety or Baby Blues? Learn the Differences

 Read: Newborn Sleep Patterns — How to Nurture Your Baby the First Months

 How Severe are the Symptoms of Postpartum Depression or Anxiety?

 The second way we differentiate the Blues from a disorder is by the severity of the symptoms.
 If the symptoms are intense enough to get in the way of her daily functioning, even if they occur during the first two weeks postpartum, the mom should seek help for possible PPD or PPA.
 If the mom is experiencing symptoms for much of the day such as loss of appetite, difficulty sleeping at night when the baby sleeps, hopelessness, anxiety, anger, deep sadness, low self esteem, overwhelm, or lack of energy (that rest doesn’t take care of), she should get help right away.
 The only thing to worry about here is if the mom does not get help.

-Postpartum Depression Warning Signs
+Postpartum Depression or Anxiety Warning Signs

 - missing her doctor’s appointments